 If your LPC fees are not being paid, you will need to consider other sources, such as:

 The SQE provides aspiring solicitors with a completely new route into the legal profession.
-However, up until 2026, the LPC is still a valid qualification and open for election for students who started either a Qualifying Law Degree (QLD), Graduate Diploma in Law (GDL), Postgraduate Diploma in Law (PGDL) or the Common Professional Examination (CPE) prior to 1 September 2021.
+However, up until 2032, the LPC is still a valid qualification and open for election for students who started or accepted a place on either a Qualifying Law Degree (QLD), Graduate Diploma in Law (GDL), Postgraduate Diploma in Law (PGDL) or the Common Professional Examination (CPE) prior to 1 September 2021.
 Therefore, for those who fall within the bracket, you will need to decide whether the LPC or SQE is the right choice for your solicitor education and training.

 The LPC is a well-established course, and contains content that does not feature in the SQE syllabus.
 Plus, the LPC is widely respected among law firms.
 These factors continue to make the LPC a popular choice with aspiring solicitors and their employers, while it still remains an option to qualify using this route.

-However, the SQE is the future, so your main consideration when making a choice between the LPC or SQE will be whether you expect to be able to obtain a training contract or Qualifying Work Experience (QWE).
-You must complete one or the other, and this will dictate which route is the better option for you.
+However, the SQE is the future, so your main consideration when making a choice between the LPC or SQE will be whether you expect to be able to obtain a training contract which would set you up to complete either the LPC or SQE, or would be better suited to completing your Qualifying Work Experience (QWE) through a variety of places, as is an option for the SQE.

 The main difference between the LPC and SQE is that there is no prescribed training course for SQE assessment.
 The LPC on the other hand is a prescribed, regulated programme of training featuring assessments in core legal practice areas, legal skills and elective subjects.